About the Service Corps

 come from a wide range of professional backgrounds in government, business, health care, education, and the nonprofit sector.
 Most have experience in senior leadership roles, and are currently in the workforce.
 Only about 20% of our more than 500 members are retired.

 Forty percent of our members have substantial nonprofit experience before joining the service corps.
 If you do not have any experience with nonprofit organizations, we recommend that you join a board or find a significant volunteer role before applying to join the service corps.
 These experiences will help you understand nonprofits and make you a more effective consultant.

 501 Commons offers several ways for you to use your expertise to support nonprofits across the state:

-- As a Consultant: Service corps consultants provide management consulting services in areas like planning, board development, and financial management.
+- As a Consultant: Service corps consultants provide management and other consulting services in areas like planning, board development, HR, and financial management.
 Consultants usually work in teams of 2 to 5 people.